 Anterior Hip Replacement Surgeon in Erie, PA

 Medical conditions such as arthritis can damage or wear out the articular cartilage covering the hip joint surface and cause inflammation and severe pain in the hip.
 The condition can be treated by replacing the hip joint through surgery.
-Dr. German provides diagnosis and treatments for hip arthritis including anterior hip replacement surgery in Erie, PA
+Dr. German provides expert diagnosis and treatments for hip arthritis including anterior hip replacement surgery in Erie, PA.

 Dr. German also provides highly specialized care during and after surgery.

 Contact Dr. German’s office for an appointment today!

 What is Direct Anterior Approach Hip Replacement Surgery?

 Direct anterior hip replacement is a minimally invasive hip surgery to replace the hip joint without cutting through any muscles or tendons as against traditional hip replacement that involves cutting major muscles to access the hip joint.

 Anterior hip replacement surgery is performed under general anesthesia or regional anesthesia.
 You will lie down on your back, on a special operating table that enables your surgeon to perform the surgery from the front of the hip.
 Your surgeon may use fluoroscopic imaging during the surgery to ensure the accuracy of component positioning and to minimize leg length inequality.

 Your surgeon will make an incision, about 4 inches long on the front of the hip.
 The muscles are pushed aside to gain access to the joint and perform the replacement.
 Next, the femur is separated from the acetabular socket.
 The acetabular surface is prepared using a special instrument called a reamer.
 The acetabular component is cemented or fixed with screws into the socket.
 Then a liner made up of plastic, metal, or ceramic is placed inside the acetabular component.